Greener Living Lawn Care

 Yes!
 Our grub control products are pet-safe once dry and watered in, which typically takes a few hours.
 We use professional-grade products that target grubs specifically while being safe for people, pets, and beneficial insects when applied correctly.

 Grub control pricing depends on your lawn size.
-Most residential properties range from $80-$150 for a preventive application.
-Curative treatments for active infestations may require additional applications.
+Pricing depends on lawn size and treatment type.
 Contact us at 224-415-3698 for a free estimate specific to your property.

 Preventive grub control is applied in early to mid-summer before grubs hatch, creating a barrier that kills larvae as they emerge.
 It's the most effective and cost-efficient approach.
 Curative grub control is applied after grubs are detected and actively feeding, typically in late summer or early fall.
 It works faster but may require follow-up treatments.